mieweb/docs/content/features/document-management/scanning-and-indexing/scanning.md

 8. When ready, click the <strong>Scan</strong> button to begin scanning the documents.
 If any of the pages become jammed during the scanning process, simply acknowledge the error on the screen and click the Scan button, again.
 The system will resume scanning the remaining documents and automatically attach them to the previously scanned pages (i.e., the current batch of scanned documents).

 {{% note %}}
 When a user clicks the Scan button and an Applications Needed pop-up window displays, the MIE SSL App needs to be installed.
 For systems on RC 202603 and newer, this Applications Needed window is customizable.
+This allows for IT helpdesk phone numbers or contact information to be added for each client individually.

 ![](./scanning.assets/1a10df0516f00fbef46162b999d40b63.png)
 {{% /note %}}